escapetothekitchen/website/_posts/2021-10-03-italian-beef.markdown

 categories: food
 ---

-This is a recipe from my great-grandmother.
+This is a recipe from my husband's great-grandmother.

+Ingredients

+Directions

 ![](/assets/images/italian_beef_recipe_1.jpg)